Spring 2015 Presemester Timeline

 Airport shuttles are only available for arrivals to JFK on Tuesday, January 20.
 Visiting PIE/exchange students arriving earlier must arrange their own transportation to campus.
 Details on travel to Bard can be found here

-You will participate in orientation activities and registration for the fall semester.
-A schedule of required activities will be included with your arrival packet.
+You will participate in orientation activities for the spring semester.

 International Visiting and Exchange Students